 Composer and musician.
 Creator of film scores to over 50 feature and documentary films, and Oscar winner for the original soundtrack of 'Finding Neverland'.
 Born on 29th April 1953 in Konin.

-Composer and musician.
-Composer of film scores for over 50 feature and documentary films, and Oscar winner for the sound track of Finding Neverland.
-Born on April 29, 1953, in Konin.
+Musician and composer of film scores for over 50 feature and documentary films, Oscar winner for the sound track of Finding Neverland.

 The breakthrough for Kaczmarek's musical career came when the composer became involved with the avant-garde Teatr Laboratorium run by Jerzy Grotowski.
 In 1977, he embarked on a two-year collaboration with Teatr Ósmego Dnia (Theatre of the Eighth Day), during which time he also founded the chamber ensemble Orkiestra Ósmego Dnia (The Orchestra of the Eighth Day).
 Kaczmarek and his orchestra successfully completed a tour of the USA, a tour that resulted in the recording of the artist's first LP, Music for the End published by the Chicago-based, independent recording house Flying Fish Records.

 In 1989, Kaczmarek moved to Los Angeles where he started recording for Sony Classical, Decca, Varese Sarabande, Milan and Savitor Records.
 He also gave concerts in both the USA and Europe.
 Inspired by the Sundance Institute, he founded the Instytut Rozbitek in Poznań in 2004, an institute devoted to organising cultural life of the city.
 He is the member of the American Film Academy, European Film Academy and Polish Film Academy.